crl0wryjr/cognitive-trace/README.md

 * [ALIGNMENT FAKING IN LARGE LANGUAGE MODELS](https://assets.anthropic.com/m/983c85a201a962f/original/Alignment-Faking-in-Large-Language-Models-full-paper.pdf)

-My introduction to Metacognitive Prompting / Thought Calibration come from these three sources:
+My introduction to Metacognitive Prompting / Thought Calibration primarily comes from these three sources:

 * [Thought calibration: Efficient and confident test-time scaling](https://arxiv.org/abs/2308.05342)
 * [Metacognitive Prompting Improves Understanding in Large Language Models](https://arxiv.org/abs/2308.05342)
 * [Para-Droid-AI's Scratchpad project on GitHub](https://github.com/para-droid-ai/scratchpad/blob/main/README.md)

-These three sources, as well as several others, position Metacognitive Prompting & Thought Calibration as a means of dramatically improving an LLM's execution of complext tasks, by mimicing a human reasoning process;  as opposed to the linear, next-token based reasoning that is default.
+These sources, as well as several others, position Metacognitive Prompting & Thought Calibration as a means of dramatically improving an LLM's execution of complext tasks, by mimicing a human reasoning process;  as opposed to the linear, next-token based reasoning that is default.
 I have not performed any testing of my own, relying instead on the well documented and peer reviewed research of those far more knowledgeable than me.
-My initial goal has been using MP / TC as a formatting structure allowing for easy scanability of the exposed scratchpad.
-As I evolve the framework I will likely investigate realy world performance & reliability.
+My initial goal has been the use of MP / TC as a formatting structure allowing for easy scanability of the exposed scratchpad.
+As I evolve the framework I will likely investigate real world performance & reliability.

 ## Usage